litmusverse/litmusverse.r-universe.dev/README.md

 # R Universe packages

-Update json file to be include in the associated [R Universe page](https://dummy-r-packages.r-universe.dev/)
+Update JSON file to be included in the associated [R Universe page](https://litmusverse.r-universe.dev/)